zsparal/api-documentation/source/reference/v2/subscriptions-api/update-subscription.rst

      - Use this parameter to set a webhook URL for all subscription payments.

+   * - ``metadata``

+       .. type:: mixed
+          :required: false

+     - Provide any data you like, for example a string or a JSON object.
+We will save the data alongside the subscription.
+Whenever you fetch the subscription with our API, we'll also include the metadata.
+You can use up to approximately 1kB.

 Mollie Connect/OAuth parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the ``testmode`` parameter is also available.